Gayathri229/NamasteReact/Episode10_tailwindCSS.md

 Tailwind CSS:
 - Works with all frameworks like React, Angular, any other UI frameworks.
 - Go to tailwind CSS website -> Go to framework guides -> Choose the bundler -> Follow the steps.
 - npm install -D tailwindcss postcss - command to install tailwind css.
-Here Post CSS is nothing but a tool for transforming CSS with Javascript.
+Here Post CSS is nothing but a tool for transforming CSS with Javascript(As we're using CSS along with JS).
 Tailwind CSS uses Post CSS behind the scenes.
 - npx tailwindcss init => creates tailwind css configuration file.
 - Configure postcssrc file -> here we telling postcssrc that we are using tailwind.
 Parcel needs to use postcssrc to read & understand tailwind
 - content: ["./src/**/*.{html,js,ts,jsx,tsx}"], => with this configuration we are telling tailwind can be used in these type of files.
 Here it is html, js, ts, jsx, tsx files under the src folder.